tannerpace/EasyApi/README.md

 ## Contributing

-Contributions to TankIt are welcome!
+Contributions to Tankit are welcome!
 If you have suggestions for improvement or have found a bug, please feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/tannerpace/EasyApi).

 ## License

 TankIt is MIT licensed.

-## Author
+## questions

-TankIt was created by Tanner Bleakley.
-For any questions, suggestions, or contributions, please contact Tanner via [GitHub](https://github.com/tannerpace).
+ For any questions, suggestions, or contributions, please contact me via [GitHub](https://github.com/tannerpace).

-TankIt strives to make backend development simpler and more enjoyable.
-By handling the initial setup and repetitive tasks, it allows developers to focus on creating applications business logic.
+Tankit strives to make backend development simpler and more enjoyable.
+By handling the initial setup and repetitive tasks, it allows developers to focus on creating applications business logic, eliminating tedious setup tasks and time spent writing boilerplate code.